MScheerer97/AI-Agents/README.md

 - Provide *many example prompts with the correct SQL query*, especially for frequent & complex queries.
 - Adjust answer prompt accordingly

+#### 2.3 Streamlit App
+Depending on your needs, you might need to adjust the design and functionality especially in the sidebar.
+If you need additional pages, just add the .py files in the pages folder.

 ### 3. odbc.ini & odbcinst.ini
 Also adjust your credentials here.
 This basically ensures the SQL driver installation in the container runs smoothly.